-- Nonresidential districts.
+- 3. Nonresidential districts.
 Ground mounted mechanical equipment shall be located immediately adjacent to the main building intended to be served and in all instances be placed in a rear yard when side yards are less than twenty (20) feet in width.
 When placed in side yards of greater than twenty (20) feet in width, they shall be placed immediately adjacent to the building intended to be served.
 They shall be screened from view through the use of materials identical to those used in the building at least the height of the equipment and at the point of placement of the equipment, or obscured from public view by evergreen plant material at least the height of the equipment and located at the point of placement. - 4.
-When placed on the roof of the structure, they shall be fully obscured from public view meeting all the requirements of height, bulk, setback and materials as set forth in Sections 42-3.10.10. - Ground mounted mechanical equipment shall comply with the decibel requirements of not exceeding seventy (70) dB(a) in compliance with Chapter 14 Environment, Sections 14-22 and 14-23.
+When placed on the roof of the structure, they shall be fully obscured from public view meeting all the requirements of height, bulk, setback and materials as set forth in Section 42-3.10.10. - Ground mounted mechanical equipment shall comply with the decibel requirements of not exceeding seventy (70) dB(a) in compliance with Chapter 14 Environment, Sections 14-22 and 14-23. - 6.
+Ground mounted mechanical equipment may be located inside an accessory structure that complies with the requirements of Section 42-5.1 Accessory Structures.